jgray13/Temperature-Converter/README.md

 # Temperature-Converter

+A temperature converter made with HTML, CSS and javaScript.

 Enter a number to convert fahrenheit and celsius.

-Style the background with CSS using linear gradient.
+The background is styled with CSS using linear gradient.

-Made with HTML, CSS and javaScript.